Did You Suffer From Pharmacy Negligence?

-Pharmacies have drug utilization edits (DUR edits) at the point of sale that should alert pharmacists to dangerous drug interactions when people are on multiple medications.
+When you pick up a prescription at a pharmacy, you should be able to trust that the drug will help, not hurt, you.
+Pharmacies have an alert system to warn them of dangerous drug interactions when people are on multiple medications.
 Additionally, a pharmacist should check each script to ensure it is accurate, including the right dose and prescribed dosage regimen.
 When pharmacists fail to warn of dangerous drug interactions or dispense the wrong dose or make errors compounding the mixture, they can be held liable for injuries and fatalities that occur as a result.

-At the Law Office of Colonna & Doyle, in Lynnfield and the North Shore area of Massachusetts, we will hold negligent pharmacists accountable for injuries they cause to our clients.
+At the Law Office of Colonna & Doyle, in Lynnfield, we will hold negligent pharmacists throughout the North Shore area of Massachusetts accountable for injuries they cause to our clients.
 Please visit our case results page to read about our $2 million pharmaceutical negligence settlement (compound pharmacy error).

 Pharmacy negligence is a type of medical malpractice that can take various forms and can happen at any stage in the drug administration chain, including: